lalitkumar2k10/cert-verifier-js/docs/verification-process.md

 }
 ```

-The Blockcerts schema allows other implementations of revocation, depending on the implementations allowed by the blockchain, and domain/issuer appropriateness.
+The schema allows other implementations of revocation, depending on the implementations allowed by the blockchain, and domain/issuer appropriateness.

 ### Check certificate integrity